 When possible, I wrote these examples in a manner that demonstrated measurable results.
 A friend of mine that had experience in publishing helped me refine my multi-page curriculum vitae down to a one-page resume with the right keywords.
 If you don’t have a friend in the publishing industry like I did, check out this professional resume service for more help.

-Most importantly, I applied for every job available and took the time to research each of the companies and their products.
+Most importantly, I applied for every job available when I was looking for work and took the time to research each of the companies and their products.
 By immersing myself in job descriptions, company websites, industry online forums, and networking conversations, I became more confident at presenting myself in an interview as someone who belonged in the industry.
 I was following another piece of simple advice, fake it until you make it.

 5. Most Career Paths Are Not Linear